Installing HashiCorp Vault with Key Management Service support

 : Path to theauthorized-key.json

-: New namespace to create for HashiCorp Vault.<KMS_key_ID>
+: New namespace that will be created for HashiCorp Vault.<KMS_key_ID>

 : Previously obtained Key Management Service key ID.